-Field Trip: Field trips to a local mill, a third-generation organic farm that includes grains in its rotation, Breadfarm, an award-winning bakery that is working with local grains, and Wood Stone Corporation, manufacturers of state-of-the-art tandoor ovens, will be scheduled during the three days and on Saturday afternoon.
+Field Trips: Field trips to a local mill, a third-generation organic farm that includes grains in its rotation, Breadfarm, an award-winning bakery that is working with local grains, and Wood Stone Corporation, manufacturers of state-of-the-art tandoor ovens and other specialty commercial ovens, will be scheduled on Saturday afternoon.
 Announcements will be made about signing up to participate.
 Because of the large number of people that tour, we will ask for volunteers to drive and carpool, and we will divide into groups.
 More information will be available during the conference.

 Weather: Come prepared for Northwesty weather.
 It can arrive in great variety!
 Warm, cold, wet, sunny, windy, gorgeous, and that’s only Day One.
 Bring your sun hat, rain gear, warm sweater, down jacket, short sleeves, long pants, comfortable shoes and rolled up sleeves.
 Plan on anything and everything – meals in a tent while the wind blows, workshops on the grass while the sun shines.
 We recommend casual, comfortable “work” clothes that won’t mind the possibility of a few mud and dough splatters, depending on the schedule you choose.

 Sun Protection: Some workshops and demonstrations are staged outside under the sun.
 Please bring hats and sun protection.

 Water: Please bring your own water bottle to help reduce the use of throwaway cups.
-Bottles can easily be refilled in the Research and Extension Center.
+Bottles can easily be refilled in the Research Center.

 Internet: Internet access is available.

 Children: We are unable to accommodate children under the age of 16 at the Grain Gathering.

 Any questions about what to expect, please contact Wendy Hebb, 360 707-1914, firstname.lastname@example.org.